CommonAccord/Cmacc-Org/Doc/G/TechContracts/SaaS/ToS-wSubs/README.md

 11.1.Ti={_Term}

-11.1.sec=The term of this {_Agreement} (the “{Def.Term.Target}”) shall commence on the {_Effective_Date} and continue for the period set forth in the {_Order} or, if none, for {Contract.Life.Period}.
+11.1.sec=The term of this {_Agreement} (the “{DefT.Term}”) shall commence on the {_Effective_Date} and continue for the period set forth in the {_Order} or, if none, for {Contract.Life.Period}.
 Thereafter, the {_Term} will renew for successive {Contract.Life.Renewal.Period} periods, unless either party refuses such renewal by written notice 30 or more days before the renewal date.

 11.2.Ti=Termination for Cause